100 Things

 83. Was the year I graduated from High School.

-82. I showed this blog to my wife for the first time a year or so ago, but I still haven't told my sisters about it.
+82. I showed this blog to my wife for the first time a year or so ago.

-81. According to my Traffic Log, she stopped reading a couple of months ago.
+81. According to my Traffic Log, she stopped reading a couple of months later.

 80. I had my first root canal at 40.
 It wasn't all that bad.